-- 1. This instruction is supported by Fair v.
+1. This instruction is supported by Fair v.
 Red Lion Inn, 943 P.2d 431 (Colo.
+1997).

-1997). - 2.
-The defense of mitigation of damages can be asserted as an affirmative defense to either a tort claim for wrongful discharge in violation of public policy, see Instructions 31:12 and 31:13, or a claim for a discharge in violation of an express or implied contract, see Instructions 31:1, 31:3, and 31:4.
+2. The defense of mitigation of damages can be asserted as an affirmative defense to either a tort claim for wrongful discharge in violation of public policy (see Instructions 31:12 and 31:13) or a claim for a discharge in violation of an express or implied contract (see Instructions 31:1, 31:3, and 31:4).
 Generally, the question of what constitutes a reasonable effort to mitigate damages is to be determined by the trier of fact.
 Fitzgerald v.
 Edelen, 623 P.2d 418 (Colo.
 App.
-1980).
+1980), cert. denied (1981).
 But "the defense of failure to mitigate damages will not be presented to the jury unless the trial court determines there is sufficient evidence to support it."
-Fair, 943 P.2d at 437; see also Bonidy v.
-Vail Valley Ctr. for Aesthetic Dentistry, P.C., 232 P.3d 277 (Colo.
+Fair v.
+Red Lion Inn, 943 P.2d 431, 437 (Colo.
+1997).
+See also Bonidy v.
+Vail Valley Ctr.
+For Aesthetic Dentistry, P.C., 232 P.3d 277 (Colo.
 App.
-2010) (employee's decision to start her own business did not automatically constitute a failure to mitigate or terminate the accrual of back pay damages, and the formula for such damages is decided as a matter of law). - 3.
-In the case of a discharged employee, if the former employer makes an "unconditional" offer to reinstate the employee to his or her former position or one that has substantially the same compensation, benefits, and responsibilities, the employee is under a duty to accept that offer, unless the employee can demonstrate the existence of "special circumstances" to justify the failure to accept it.
+2010) (employee's decision to start her own business did not automatically constitute a failure to mitigate or terminate the accrual of back pay damages, and the formula for such damages is decided as a matter of law).

+3. In the case of a discharged employee, if the former employer makes an "unconditional" offer to reinstate the employee to his or her former position or one that has substantially the same compensation, benefits, and responsibilities, the employee is under a duty to accept that offer, unless the employee can demonstrate the existence of "special circumstances" to justify the failure to accept it.
 In such a case, the employee's right to collect any wages or benefits that would otherwise have been earned will cease as of the date that the unconditional offer was not accepted.
-Fair, 943 P.2d at 438.
+Fair, 943 P.2d 431.
 See also Ford Motor Co. v.
 EEOC, 458 U.S. 219, 102 S. Ct.
 3057, 73 L. Ed.
+2d 721 (1982) (discharge in violation of Title VII); Giandonato v.
+Sybron Corp, 804 F.2d 120 (10th Cir.
+1986) (relied upon by the Colorado Supreme Court in Fair, 943 P.2d 431).
+But see Ryan v.
+Mineral County High Sch.
+Dist., 27 Colo.
+App.
+63, 146 P. 792 (1915) (holding that the plaintiff failed to mitigate his damages where the employer offered employer).
+Fair, 943 P.2d 431, "disapproved" of Ryan, holding that the mitigation defense applies only in cases where the employer makes an unconditional offer of employment.

-2d 721 (1982) (discharge in violation of Title VII). - 4.
-"Special circumstances" that would justify an employee's rejection of an unconditional offer of reinstatement have not been defined.
-However, if the employee asserts that the offer was rejected as not bona fide or because the employee would be retaliated against if he or she returned to the same employment, the employee has the burden of establishing such special circumstances.
+4. There has been no general definition of those "special circumstances" that would justify an employee in rejecting an unconditional offer of reinstatement.
+However, if the employee asserts that the offer was rejected because it was felt that the offer was not bona fide or that the employee would be retaliated against if he or she returned to the same employment, the employee has the burden of establishing such special circumstances.
 The employee's subjective feelings upon the question are insufficient to present an issue for the jury.
-Fair, 943 P.2d at 439-41. - 5.
-Under a special statutory provision governing probationary teachers, § 22-63-203(3), C.R.S., a wrongfully terminated teacher was not obligated to mitigate his damages.
+Fair, 943 P.2d 431.

+5. Under a special statutory provision governing probationary teachers, § 22-63-203(3), C.R.S., a teacher who was improperly terminated was not obligated to mitigate his damages.
 Hanover Sch.
 Dist.
 No. 28 v.
 Barbour, 171 P.3d 223 (Colo.
 2007).